 We arrive at Port Sandoval where we will walk to Sandoval Lake, which is protected by Tambopata Reserve.
 Along the trail there are birds and butterflies and after 2 miles the trail leads to a narrow canal lined with boats.
 This flooded forest leads to the open waters of Sandoval Lake.
 In the golden light of afternoon our crew will row the boats across to the lodge (motors are banned here).
 We can see the appearance of churning water when a huge Paiche breaks the surface (an Amazonian fish that can weigh up to 220 lbs).
 Or you may hear strange and unsettling screams and see heads peering from the surface of the lake, which will mark our first encounter with Pteronura brasiliensis, the Giant Otter of the Amazon.
 After dinner we can finish the day with a short night walk for spotting some nocturnal creatures along one of the trails near the lodge.
-(B,L,D)
+(Breakfast, Lunch, Dinner)

 Day 5: Sandoval Lake Lodge